 The first half of the menstrual cycle is known as the follicular phase, or the proliferative phase.
 It begins with the first day of menses and lasts until ovulation, usually ranging from 10 to 16 days.

-During most of the follicular phase, progesterone levels are low, and the small amount of progesterone produced is derived from the adrenal cortex, as it is converted from an endogenous steroid known as pregnenolone.
-At this time, the contribution of the ovaries to the blood plasma levels of progesterone is minor.
+During most of the follicular phase, progesterone levels are low.
+The small amount of progesterone produced is derived from the adrenal cortex.
+It is converted from an endogenous steroid known as pregnenolone.
+At this point, the contribution of the ovaries to the blood plasma levels of progesterone is minor.

 It is reported that the progesterone produced during the follicular phase is important for subsequent ovulation, but it is after ovulation that progesterone dominates.